xamatech/xama-xero-client/README.md

 OAuth credentials when a client method is executed.
 This might be useful for fetching possibly refreshed tokens e.g. from a DB.
 Please note that a `Credentials Provider` is not mandatory.
-However, if it is not specified, a `Credentials` object must be passed in client method call.
+However, if it is not specified, a `Credentials` object must be passed in each client method call.

 #### WITH Credentials Provider